Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Scaling investigation using Hybrid Wigner function

 In the intermediate regime, various dynamical features appear.
 If $\gamma=2(\nu_--\nu_+)$ is small, the MSD oscillates.
 When $\gamma$ is high, the oscillatory behavior vanishes and the scaling of MSD is $t^\alpha$ where $\alpha\leq 6$.
 Depending on $D_u$ and $\omega$, a decrease of the MSD is also possible, which can be found from Fig.~\ref{fig:main}\,(a).
 Therefore, in this intermediate regime, a rapid increasing of the MSD can be found.

 To further investigate the scaling, we expand Eq.~\eqref{eq:Cov} in time $t$ around $t=0$, focusing on short-time regime.
-We set $\nu_-$ and $\nu_+$ as $0$.
-This leads to
+Up to a leading order, the MSD shows linear term.

+Unlike the Brownian motion of an underdamped particle, the ballistic regime does not appear at early times when the particle is subject to the quantum heat bath~$\mathcal D[\hat \rho_c]$.
+When we set $\nu_-$ and $\nu_+$ as $0$, this leads to

 Eq.~\eqref{eq:propiniMSD} shows that a contribution $t^6$ exists and suggests that $t^6$ scaling can be observed with high $D_u$ and $\tau$.
 Also, positive $t^7$ scaling is prohibited since the term has a negative sign.
 Note that setting $\nu_-=0$ and $\nu_+=0$ removes the early linear term ($(\nu_-+\nu_+)t\hbar /2m\omega$) in the above expression.
 As Eq.~\eqref{eq:propiniMSD} is expanded to $t=0$, Eq.~\eqref{eq:propiniMSD} does not explain the MSD at late times.
+From Eq.~\eqref{eq:propiniMSD}, a characteristic time~$\tau^*$ when MSD starts to increase rapidly can be derived

+The threshold time, $\tau^*$, is obtained by equating the $t^2$ and $t^6$ terms in Eq.~\eqref{eq:propiniMSD}.
+Eq.~\eqref{eq:taustar} predicts that increasing the noise intensity of the internal active state, $D_u$, leads to an earlier onset of the abrupt increase.
+A similar behavior is observed in the $\hbar \to 0$ limit.

 In Fig.~\ref{fig:t6activity}, we plot MSDs of the quantum active matter varying $D_u$.
-We choose small $\nu_-$ and $\nu_+$ to observe a $t^6$ scaling.
+We choose small $\nu_-$ and $\nu_+$ and large $D_u$ to observe a $t^6$ scaling.
 As $D_u$ increases, the slope in the intermediate regime approaches to $t^6$.
 For the case $D_u = 10^6$, we performed a fit in the intermediate time regime using the ansatz $d\, t^{\alpha}$ where $d$ and $\alpha$ are real values.
 The resulting exponent is $\alpha = 5.9577...\pm 0.00296$, which is very close to $6$.
 For this $t^6$ scaling, small $\nu_-$ and $\nu_+$ (weak dissipation) are necessary.
 Therefore, the conditions for observing $t^6$ scaling and the absence of $t^7$ scaling are verified.
+Also, we find that Eq.~\eqref{eq:taustar}, shown as a vertical line, accurately predicts the onset of the abrupt increase.

+Note that Eq.~\eqref{eq:criterion_main} is not satisfied for the parameter choices used in Fig.~\ref{fig:t6activity}.
+However, since we choose small values of $\nu_-$ and $\nu_+$, the characteristic timescales associated with the Lindblad dynamics, $\nu_-^{-1}$ and $\nu_+^{-1}$, are sufficiently long that its effects remain limited over the time window shown in Fig.~\ref{fig:t6activity}.

 The $t^6$ scaling was originally predicted in Ref.~\cite{antonov2025engineering} for the nondissipative case using time-dependent perturbation theory.
-In that work, the external driving was treated as a perturbation to the quantum harmonic oscillator, $\hat{V}_p(x_c(t))=m\omega^2 \hat x x_c(t) +m\omega^2 x_c^2(t)/2$, so that
+In that work, the external driving was treated as a perturbation to the quantum harmonic oscillator, $\hat{V}_p(x_c(t))=m\omega^2 x_c^2(t)/2 -m\omega^2 \hat x x_c(t) $, so that

 Assuming the perturbation to be small, \citet{antonov2025engineering} showed that, at second order in perturbation theory, the leading contribution to the MSD scales as $t^6$ for small $t$ , while all lower-order terms vanish.
 In contrast, in the present work we obtain an approximate expression for the MSD by considering the short-time limit.
 Eq.~\eqref{eq:propiniMSD} therefore supports the $t^6$ scaling from a different perspective, and the explicit coefficients further reveal the conditions under which the $t^6$ scaling can be observed.